Uniswap/docs/versioned_docs/version-V1/overview/degens/backgrounds.md

 ![](/img/rngBackgrounds.gif)

-DEGEN backgrounds were randomly assigned upon minting which either resulted in a common background or one of three special options: **Rare**, **Meta**, or **Legendary**.
+DEGEN backgrounds were randomly assigned upon minting which either resulted in a Common background or one of three special backgrounds: **Rare**, **Meta**, or **Legendary**.

 Aside from looking cool, background come with special perks such as a distinguished look in game and exta earning multipliers.

 ### Earnings Multipliers